 Under state law, the Colorado Anti-Discrimination Aca (CADA) protects all Colorado workers from discrimination based on race, color, creed, religion, national origin, ancestry, sex, age, sexual orientation and physical or mental disability.
 See Colorado Rev. Stat. § 24-34-401 (2016).
 Once called the Colorado Employment Practices Act (CADA prohibits discrimination for Colorado workers over 40.
 See Colorado Rev. Stat. § 24-34-401 (2016).
 The Act applies to all employers in Colorado, regardless of size.

 The Age Discrimination At Employment Act (ADEA) is a federal law prohibiting discrimination against people 40 and older.
 While it prohibits many of the same age-related acts as CADA, the federal law does not apply to all of the same employers.
 The ADEA applies to private employers federal, state, local governments, labor organizations and employment agencies.
 However, federal law only covers private employers that employ 20 or more people for 20 or more weeks in the current or preceding calendar year.

 In addition, the law may apply to some employers with fewer than 20 employees if they acted in a joint enterprise with a parent company, subsidiary or affiliate.
 The companies must employee 20 or more employees combined.

 Prohibited Age-Discrimination Practices

-The most common ADEA and CADA age discrimination claims typically involve discriminatory hiring, firing, layoffs, demotions, and promotions.
-Under both the ADEA and the Colorado Anti-discrimination Act, employers cannot:
+The most common ADEA and CADA age discrimination claims involve discriminatory hiring, firing, layoffs, demotions, and promotions.
+Under both the ADEA and the Colorado Anti-Discrimination Act, employers cannot:

 - Refuse to hire or promote someone based solely on their age;